How to Help Your Puppy Sleep Through the Night (Step-by-Step)

 A tired puppy is more likely to sleep.
 But overtired puppies can become cranky or overstimulated.

-About 30–60 minutes before bed, engage in short, calm activities:
+About 30–60 minutes before bed, engage in short, calm activities or basic obedience training activities:

 • Light fetch or tug